evieklaassen/tomato-disease-classifier/README.md

 ## Data Sources

 We used two datasets of tomato leaf images for this project.
 The first, and largest, is the [PlantVillage dataset from Kaggle](https://www.kaggle.com/datasets/abdallahalidev/plantvillage-dataset).
-From this dataset, we used all images of tomato leaves, which had color, greyscale, and segmented iamges with 10 total classes.
+From this dataset, we used all images of tomato leaves, which had color, greyscale, and segmented images with 10 total classes.
 The second dataset, found [here](https://data.mendeley.com/datasets/369cky7n39/1), consists of color images with 3 classes, and supplemented the PlantVillage dataset.
 In total, our complete dataset had 54,783 images with 10 classes:

 - Target Spot
 - Tomato Mosaic Virus